 Baptist Campus Ministries, Christian Fellowship, is a Christ-centered organization that offers students the opportunity to grow in leadership skills, discipleship, and personal relationships.
-Students will find worship, Bible study, music, food, fun, friends, mission trips and much more.
-Our goal is to help each others grow in their relationship with Christ, and help lead others to Him.
-Our weekly Bible study will be held in room 139 of the original blue and white building from 12:30-1:45 on Wednesdays.
+Students will find worship, Bible study, music, food, fun, friends, mission trips, and much more.
+Our goal is to help each other grow in their relationship with Christ, and help lead others to Him.
+Our weekly Bible Study will be held in room 329 of the Sparkman building from 12:30-1:45 on Wednesdays.
 We are formally supported by Baptist Campus Ministries, but we are not just for the Baptist denomination.
 Throughout the school year, we have many activities.
-For more information you can contact Edwin Hocutt BCM Campus Minister at firstname.lastname@example.org
+For more information, you can contact Edwin Hocutt BCM Campus Minister at email@example.com

 Bass Fishing Team

-The Bass Fishing Team is a group of seasoned student anglers that compete in college bass fishing tournaments on a national level with 2 and 4 year colleges and universities.
+The Bass Fishing Team is a group of seasoned student anglers that compete in college bass fishing tournaments on a national level with 2 and 4-year colleges and universities.
 They compete in the FLW, BASS, and Boat US Tournament series.
 If you have bass tournament fishing experience, we want to speak with you about becoming part of a nationally ranked team.
-Please contact Meg Graham, Bass Fishing Team Sponsor for more information at 256-306-2835.
+Sponsor: Meg Payne

 Black Students’ Alliance